Dr Ted Cox, University College Dublin

 - TU Delft’s supersonic linear cascade operating with siloxane MM in non-ideal thermodynamic conditions

-Workshop on advances in NICFD experimental test facilities
+Thematic workshop on advances in NICFD experimental test facilities

 This workshop will take the form of a panel discussion and will explore current advances in experimental test facilities that have been commissioned to explore NICFD fluid flows.
 Each invited panellist will be provide a short introduction of existing test facilities from their institution including a summary of capabilities and on-going research directions.
 This will be followed by an open discussion to explore on-going challenges related to experimental aspects alongside further research directions.